JakobSchmitt/RNN_Battery_Model/README.md

 ```sh
  sbatch alpha-train.sh
 ```
+## Training Logs

+Since [hydra](https://hydra.cc/docs/intro/) was used in the project, training checkpoints along with the corresponding hyperparameters and configurations are saved locally in the main directory in the path `outputs/$day$/$time$`
+By default, model checkpoints are saved every epoch since `save_top_k=-1`.
+To save for ex: 5 checkpoints with best val_loss, use argument `save_top_k=5`.

 ## Outlook
 * Although the model performs well on the dataset, it needs to be compared to a public benchmark dataset to compare different implementations in the literature.